sharpjug/projects/README.md

 Projects I made so far are uploaded apart from main game automation since it's too large of a file.

 Working on:
-- Using Unity to make a simple Flappy Bird game
+- Building a portfolio website

 Future projects:
 - A basic blog page